greysneakthief/Greys-Incense-Expanded/README.md

 # Greys-Incense-Expanded

 Welcome to the repository for my first mod: an expansion on the lovely Epochs - Incense mod by DetVisor.
 This mod also currently utilizes some edited assets from the Vanilla Expanded series of mods where placeholders are needed.
+Currently, this mod directly uses the resources from the Epoch's mod, but I'm working on a patch.
+As such, this isn't ready for release into the Steam Workshop just yet, and **this release is just for testing purposes.**

 I've always felt that RimWorld lacks commodities outside of food and drugs when it comes to luxuries.
 The aesthetics of Epochs - Incense, and the associated environmental mood boost seemed overpowered for how little material investment there was, but I enjoyed it immensely.
 Thus the idea for this mod was born, before I realized that fuel implementation requires more processing power.
 Oh dear.